google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 No.

-### What versions of Android will this work on?

-The Progressive Web Apps will be able to be installed on all versions of Android that Chrome for Android runs on (Jelly Bean and above).

 ### I am developer of another browser on Android, can I have this seamless install process?

 We are working on it.
 We are committed to making this available to all browsers